-Overall Project Rating: Medium-High Project Justification Rating: Medium
+Overall Project Rating: Medium-High

+Project Justification Rating: Medium

 Local Financial Commitment Rating: Medium-High

-Project Description: The City of Kansas City proposes to extend the Kansas City Downtown Streetcar south from the existing terminus at Union Station to the University of Missouri - Kansas City.
-The City expects the project will operate in mixed traffic with semi-exclusive service in portions of the corridor.
-The Project includes right-of-way acquisition, vehicle maintenance facility expansion, the purchase of six vehicles, road work, transit signal priority and queue-jumps, intersection and sidewalk improvements, communications system, and a fare collection system.
-The service is planned to operate every 10 minutes weekday peak and off-peak periods, and every 12 minutes during weekday evenings and weekends.
+Project Description: The City of Kansas City proposes to extend the Kansas City Downtown Streetcar south from the existing streetcar terminus at Union Station to the University of Missouri - Kansas City.
+The Project includes nine stations, expansion of the existing vehicle maintenance facility, the purchase of six vehicles, road work, transit signal priority and queue-jumps, intersection and sidewalk improvements, and a communications system.
+The service is planned to operate every 10 minutes during weekday peak and off-peak periods and evenings, and every 12 minutes during weekends.

-Project Purpose: The corridor contains several institutional and commercial uses such as the Federal Reserve Bank of Kansas City, Metropolitan Community College-Penn Valley Campus, St. Luke's Hospital, Country Club Plaza, social service organizations, museums, and an emerging theatre district.
-The project is intended to connect the quickly growing activity centers in the corridor, improve transit service, and support economic development with efficient, reliable, and effective transit service.
+Project Purpose: The project is intended to connect the growing activity centers in the corridor, improve transit service, and support economic development with efficient, reliable, and effective transit service.
+The corridor contains several institutional and commercial uses such as the Federal Reserve Bank of Kansas City, Metropolitan Community College-Penn Valley Campus, St. Luke's Hospital, Country Club Plaza, social service organizations, museums, and an emerging theatre district.

-Project Development History, Status and Next Steps: The Kansas City Area Transportation Authority (KCATA) identified a locally preferred alternative in November 2013 that was adopted into the region's fiscally constrained long-range transportation plan in June 2015.
-The project entered Project Development in December 2017.
-The City expects to complete the environmental review process in early 2019, enter Engineering in late 2019, receive a full funding grant agreement in May 2020, and start revenue service in June 2023.
+Project Development History, Status and Next Steps: The Kansas City Area Transportation Authority identified a locally preferred alternative in November 2013 that was adopted into the region's fiscally constrained long-range transportation plan in June 2015.
+The project entered Project Development in December 2017, and the City completed the environmental review process with receipt of a Finding of No Significant Impact from FTA in May 2019.
+The City expects to receive a full funding grant agreement in early 2021, and start revenue service in June 2025.